JeffDeCola/my-cheat-sheets/other/mining-cryptocurrency/pools/mine-ZEL-windows-gpu-gminer-cheat-sheet/README.md

 ## MONITOR

-You can also monitor `gminer` on your rig,
+You can locally monitor your mining software,

 [localhost:10050/](http://localhost:10050/)